rarchk/docklock/README.md

 						  					-- data only containers (volumes)
 							 				-- normal epipheral containers (only for compute)
 ```
-A docker container can be seperated into two contexts:
+A docker container can be seperated into three contexts:

 - Dockerfiles
 	- if application is small, all of images can be represented in this form.
 So just have to create